 It’s important to make visual communications as strong as they can be.

-How customers see you, makes a big difference to whether or not they’ll choose you.
+How customers see you influences whether or not they choose you.

 And if we park moving images for this article (though we have a whole separate guide to video content ), static images, or photography as normal people (i.e. not marketers) call it is clearly a big part of any visual communications.